Mr. Markoff is a native of Los Angeles, California. A graduate of Los Angeles City College in 1964 with an

 - 911plus.org; Online Nov.
 2009 – This online database of the to-be-published reference book – whose working title is “9/11 Plus: Events Seemingly Related to 9/11 and Our Subsequent Invasion of Afghanistan and Iraq” – is a compilation of over 7,300 sourced quotes from 1947 to Sep.
 11, 2011, surrounding our nation’s worst and most transformative tragedy of the 21st century.

-- Celtic Mirrors.org – Founded July 2009, this site promotes the understanding of Celtic (Iron Age) mirrors (said to be made between 300 B.C. to A.D.) with pictures and related information about the 28 known Celtic mirrors.
+- Celtic Mirrors.org – Founded July 2009, this site promotes the understanding of Celtic (Iron Age) mirrors (said to be made between 300 B.C. to A.D.) with pictures and related information about the 28 known mirrors.

-- ProCon.org – Created July 2004, this site’s mission is to promote critical thinking, education and informed citizenship, setting forth pro and con arguments and related information about important controversial issues.
+- ProCon.org – A 501(c)(3) public charity created July 2004, whose mission was to promote critical thinking, education and informed citizenship, setting forth pro and con arguments and related information about important controversial issues.
 Procon.org was acquired by Encyclopaedia Britannica in May of 2020.